-Chesterfield Borough Council provides waste collection and recycling services to all households in the Borough approximately 48,000.
-In line with National and European targets we aim to recycle or compost as much waste as possible.
+Chesterfield Borough Council provides waste collection and recycling services to all homes in the borough, which is approximately 48,000 households.
+In line with national and European targets, we aim to recycle or compost as much waste as possible.

 To help achieve this, a variety of collection systems are provided.
 These allow residents to sort and present waste in a number of different ways .
 Most houses have three wheeled bins, a green one for compostable waste, a blue one for recyclable materials and a black/grey bin for residual waste.

 We are introducing a new eco-friendly way for you to dispose of your cooked and raw food waste, rather than it being sent to landfill via black bins.

 A caddy has been provided for you keep somewhere in your kitchen e.g. under your sink; and use it to collect all your peelings and left-over cooked or raw food waste.
 When it is full you simply empty it into your green bin.
 A copy of the leaflet can be downloaded here.